NateyJay/genesectR/README.md

 Similar analyses are available in the web-based utilities [virtualplant.org](virtualplant.org) and [connectf.org](connectf.org).

 Magnitude is shown through the log2 transformed Fisher odds-ratio.
-Significance is shown as the log10 transformed pvalue.
+Significance is shown as the log10 transformed adjusted p-value.
 Gene overlap between sets is shown in parentheses.

 <img src="images/Values.png" alt="values" width="200"/>